 The world of sport abounds with setbacks, defeats, etc. It’s the ability to see opportunity where others see only the threat that is the essence of the Challenge component.
 As another great example of Mental Toughness, Nelson Mandela, once said “I never lose.
 I either win or I learn”.

-All of this was underpinned in his Confidence in his own Abilities – which he worked hard to develop.
+All of this was underpinned in his Confidence in his own Abilities – which he worked hard, throughout his life, to develop.
 And in his Interpersonal Confidence which again was unquestionably evident.
 He would employ this to defend his team and his players, often deflecting criticism from them to himself.
 His tussles with referees and officialdom is legendary.

-Like all the case studies, Ferguson wasn’t perfect and wouldn’t have pretended to be.
+Like many case studies, Ferguson wasn’t perfect and wouldn’t have pretended to be.
 He could treat those who got in way harshly – demonstrating that mental toughness at times had its potential downsides.

 His mental toughness enabled him to achieve more than any of his peers whilst showing a human side to his character.
 It is interesting to see how many of those who fell foul of him, would still speak positively about their experiences with him and of what they learned from him.